Any questions?

 B.Sc.
 International Business Studies5

-M.Sc.
-International Business Studies7
+M.Sc. in International Business Studies7

 M.Sc.
 International Economics and Management7